gdukuray/Photoshare-App/README.txt

-# Photo Share Application
+Photo Share Application

-## Objective
+Objective
-In my databases class, we were made to create a photosharing web application which would allow users to upload pictures, like others pictures, create albums, leave comments, and more.
+This photosharing web application allows users to upload pictures, like others pictures, create albums, leave comments, and more.
 The functionality of the app is very similar to that of Flickr.

-## Database Design
+Database Design
 ### Users
 Each user is identiﬁed by a unique user id and has the following attributes: ﬁrst name, last name, email, date of birth, hometown, gender, and password.
 A user can have a number of Albums.